We are open for safe in-person care.

 Before stretching, warm up with five to 10 minutes of light activity.
 Better yet, stretch after a workout.
 Keep stretches gentle and slow.
 Don't bounce.
 Breathe through your stretches.
 If you feel pain, you've stretched too far.

-Hold a stretch for 10 to 30 seconds, to the point of a slight pull, on each side.
+Hold a stretch for about 30 seconds, to the point of a slight pull, on each side.
 Repeat the stretch on both sides two to four times.
 Stretching is recommended two to three days a week.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.